Simulation-Software-Engineering/Lecture-Material/01_version_control/my_favorite_neat_little_git_trick_demo.md

     ```

     Usage: e.g. `git add -p ...` and then `git amend HEAD~5`.
 This would add the staged changes to the fifth last commit.
+- Update an open PR without cluttering the history
+    - `git commit --amend --no-edit`
+    - `git push --force-with-lease origin <branch-name>`
+    - Perfect for fixing small nits or typos from code reviews.
+It updates the existing commit instead of adding a messy "fix typo" log.

 ## Tricks from Winter Term 2024/25